New Zealand offers some spectacular summer swims, as well as several hot springs for swimming in the outdoors all year round.

 Whilst I have visited both the north and south island, Swimming Hole Heaven only documents my swims from a recent

-trip to the south island, which includes two hot springs and a few lakes.
+trip to the south island, which includes a couple of hot springs and an awesome free splash park.

 Select Your Swim: